owncore/interoperable-identity-standard/README.md

 Entire SDKs and APIs can be built around the verified credential store of a DID.
 For example, a centralized crypto exchange in the US might open source an SDK that loads verified credentials from a DID and computes a “KYC Score” that represents a risk factor for being in or out of compliance with government regulations.
 Alternatively, the next big NFT project might wish to allow 1 NFT per unique human, and build an API for asserting the user has at least 3 social media accounts with more than 500 total followers or 1000 total likes.

-# Moving Forward
+In this article, I discuss a _hypothetical_ [verifiable credentialing service](https://github.com/owncore/interoperable-identity-standard/blob/primary/VERIFIABLE_CREDENTIAL.md).

+# Towards an Interoperable Identity Standard

-It’s time to show the Google’s, the Apple’s, and opposers alike that we can achieve an Interoperable Identity Standard together.
+It’s time to show the [Google’s, the Apple’s, and opposers alike](https://www.evernym.com/blog/w3c-vision-of-decentralization) that we can achieve an Interoperable Identity Standard together.
 Next steps for me - rally together the opinionated folks, the OG’s of decentralized identity, the early web tribes, and together, create the best possible standard that moves all of us forward.

-If you have feedback, comments, questions…etc, please file an issue.
+If you have feedback, comments, questions…etc, please [file an issue](https://github.com/owncore/interoperable-identity-standard/issues).